kennymc-c/ucr2-integration-requests/README.md

 ### Text over TCP

-This protocol is used by some home automation systems or tools like [win-remote-control](https://github.com/moefh/win-remote-control).
+This protocol is used by some home automation systems, IoT devices or tools like [win-remote-control](https://github.com/moefh/win-remote-control).

 Example: 192.168.1.1:1234, "Hello World"